What is Giardia?

 - Wash your hands before preparing or eating food

-- Avoid uncooked food or drinks prepared with untreated water, especially during international travel
+- Avoid uncooked food or drink prepared with untreated water, especially during international travel

-- Use safe sex practices and try to avoid contact with feces during sexual activity
+- Use safer sex practices and try to avoid contact with feces during sexual activity

 How can Giardia cysts be removed from water?